 Our persistence pays off and we find an opening to lay our beach towels at the far end of the beach.
 A stunning backdrop of mountains and thick vegetation surround the ocean.
 Due to the lack of room on the beach, vendors selling hot, roasted corn on the cob park their carts in the ocean.

 During our stay we eat very well dining on delicious homemade Brazilian cuisine, fresh bakery items, and experience an authentic Brazilian steakhouse.
 Getting accustomed to the late mornings, we awake around 11:00am to an abundance of tapioca crepes, fresh fruit, strong coffee, breads, cheeses, and lunch meats.
-For an after breakfast snack are plates of chicken hearts and sausages, followed by lunch, dinner, a second dinner, and a late night snack.
+For an after breakfast snack plates of chicken hearts and sausages are served, followed by lunch, dinner, a second dinner, and a late night snack.